valleyofdoom/PC-Tuning/docs/configure-nvidia.md

 ## 3.4.
 Lock GPU Clocks/P-State 0

+> [!CAUTION]
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](/README.md#3-benchmarking)).

 Force P-State 0 with the [registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0) below (reboot required).
 Ensure to change the driver key to the one that corresponds to the correct NVIDIA GPU ([example](/assets/images/find-driver-key-example.png)).
-This mitigates the undesirable delay to execute new instructions when the unit enters a deeper power-saving state at the expense of higher idle temperatures and power consumption
+This mitigates the undesirable delay to execute new instructions when the unit enters a deeper power-saving state at the expense of higher idle temperatures and power consumption.

+On some GPUs, the clock frequency may exceed what you have set by a small margin.
+Ensure to adjust the configured accordingly if applicable to avoid instability.

 ```bat
 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\0000" /v "DisableDynamicPstate" /t REG_DWORD /d "1" /f